canoi12/lgmtk/README.md

 Set of C libs to use in game development in Lua.

-I extracted these libs from the global modules from an other project, [selene](https://github.com/canoi12/selene).
+I extracted these libraries from an other project of mine, the [selene](https://github.com/canoi12/selene) framework.
-I'll keep it in this separated repository.
+In selene, these libraries work as global modules, but I think is a better idea to keep it in this separated repository.

 Present modules: